fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 looking at abstract numbers.

-Visualizing latent spaces with t-SNE {#visualizing-latent-spaces-with-t-sne .title style="clear: both"}
+Visualizing latent spaces with t-SNE
 ------------------------------------------------------